BelalC/darknet/README.md

 We used the raw unprocessed DDSM dataset.
 This is accessible on the GliaLab S3 bucket: 'fulldataset/imagesOnePlay/cancers/'

+YOLO requires images and a text file with bounding box details associated with each image on a new line.
+The text file has the following format:

+[category number] [object center in X] [object center in Y] [object width in X] [object width in Y]

 The following scripts may be useful for you:

 *glia_scripts/rewritecsv.py* - Reads file names and bounding box coordinates, converts them to YOLO format and writes them back to a file.
 Assumes the original files has the format: